jkaagh/drinking-game-real/README.md

 Will turn into:

-´Johannes cannot come up with a good example, so Magnus suggests writing this.
+<Johannes cannot come up with a good example, so Magnus suggests writing this.
 Johannes is now happy.`

 You can have up to 50 {p}'s, and as many players as you want.
 To see how it works, check out the code here: /frontend/src/methods/generateCards.js